sekgobela-kevin/perock/README.md

 table.set_primary_field(usernames_field)

 # table will handle cartesian product of the fields
-# tabe also contains records created from the fields
+# table also contains records created from the fields
 ```

 #### Threaded bruteforce attack